djthorpe/gopi-input/README.md

 The `input` module provides an Input Manager which can be used for discovering input devices (keyboards, mouse or touchscreen).
 It publishes events when the input devices receive events (key presses, releases and cursor moves, for example).
+This is currently implemented for Linux.

 The `keymap` module can receive input events from keyboards and output runes based on a set of rules.
 For example, the 'A' key pressed whilst the shift key is pressed will result in the upper-case 'A' rune event being published, and so forth.
 You can create, modify and delete keymap files through this module.
+Ultimately the storage for the keymap files should be abstracted, so you could for example store keymap files centrally, not on a local filesystem.

 ## Using the Input Manager